Where to Stay in Boston for First-Timer Visitors

 Residence Inn Hotels

-Things to do at Seaport District and Fort Port
+Things to do in the Seaport District and Fort Point

 Fort Point Channel is the waterway that separates South Boston from Downtown.

-At Seaport you can find historic warehouses that stored sugar and molasses transferred into galleries, restaurants and The Boston Children’s Museum
+At Seaport, you can find historic warehouses that store sugar and molasses transferred into galleries, restaurants, and The Boston Children’s Museum

-It is also where the popular floating Boston Tea Party Ships and Museum is located.
+It is also where the popular floating Boston Tea Party Ships and Museum is located; get your tickets for a tour on GetYourGuide or just get your admission tickets on Viator to skip the line.

 View from The Harborwalk toward The Seaport in Boston Massachusetts at dusk